huitema/dnsoquic/draft-huitema-quic-dnsoquic.md

 Failure (SERVFAIL, [@!RFC1035]) SHOULD be notified to the initiator of the transaction.

-TODO: should there be timers?
-What if a client sends a query and the server never sends a response?

-## Closing the DNS over QUIC connection
+## Closing the DNS over QUIC Connection

 QUIC connections are closed using the CONNECTION_CLOSE mechanisms specified in [@!I-D.ietf-quic-transport].
-Connections can be closed at the initiative of either the client or the server.
+Connections can be closed at the initiative of either the client or the server (also see (#connection-close)).
 The party initiating the connection closure SHOULD use the QUIC GOAWAY mechanism to initiate a graceful shutdown of a connection.